chunren/credit-card-fraud-detection-by-neural-network/README.md

 - **Ensemble Models:** Explore ensemble approaches like RandomForest or XGBoost to improve performance.

-## Acknowledgements

-Parts of this code were generated with the assistance of OpenAI's ChatGPT.
-The project is intended for educational purposes and is shared under an open-source license.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.